tldr-pages/tldr/pages/common/sui-move.md

 `sui move build --path {{path}}`

-- Migrate to Move 2024 for the package at provided path:
+- Migrate to Move 2024 for the package at the provided path:

 `sui move migrate {{path}}`